 As you can see in the demo, we have created two sections in our HTML.

 We set the width to be

-4vmax, so it will adjust according to the size as well.
+4vmax, which will also adjust according to the size.

 Good question! 🙋🏼♂️.
 The viewport options are widely accepted.

 Let me know what you think!

 As always, feel free to drop me a message on Facebook or Twitter!